whoiselene/Bench/README.md

 ## why this exists

-Every attendance tracker I found online was either a spreadsheet someone's cousin made in 2014, or some SaaS-flavored app that wanted my email to tell me I'm "on track 🎉".
-I didn't want encouragement.
-I wanted a number.
-A cold, exact, don't-lie-to-me number.

-So: BENCH doesn't estimate.
+BENCH doesn't estimate.
 It walks your actual semester calendar day by day, skips the holidays, skips the canceled lectures, respects your excused medical absences, and gives you a runway — like a fuel gauge, except the fuel is your ability to not show up.

 <br>